SophieDeBenedetto/blog/posts/telemetry_part_three.md

 end
 ```

+## Getting Started

+You can follow along with this tutorial by cloning down the repo [here](https://github.com/SophieDeBenedetto/quantum/tree/part-3-start).
+* Checkig out the starting state of our code on the branch [part-3-start](https://github.com/SophieDeBenedetto/quantum/tree/part-3-start)
+* Find the solution code on the branch [part-3-solution](https://github.com/SophieDeBenedetto/quantum/tree/part-3-solution)

 ## Phoenix Telemetry Events

-### Observing Our First Event
+### The `[:phoenix, :router_dispatch, :stop]` Event

 First up, we'll leverage one of the out-of-the-box Phoenix events to help us track and report metrics for web request counts and durations--the `[:phoenix, :router_dispatch, :stop]` event.

-`Phoenix.Router` emits this event after the request is processed by the Plug pipeline and the controller, but _before_ a response is rendered.
+The `Phoenix.Router` module executes this event after the request is processed by the Plug pipeline and the controller, but _before_ a response is rendered.
 Looking in Phoenix source code we can see the event being emitted [here](https://github.com/phoenixframework/phoenix/blob/d4596650df21e7e0603debcb5f2ad25eb9ac082d/lib/phoenix/router.ex#L357):

 ```elixir
 # phoenix/lib/phoenix/router.ex